dhr. prof. dr. D.K. (Daniel) Mügge

 1001 NB Amsterdam

 In his research, Daniel Mügge analyses the political economy of macroeconomic indicators and the political origins of the formulas through which we calculate them.
-This work is supported by the Netherlands Organisation for Scientific Research (NWO, Vidi project 016.145.395) and the European Research Council (ERC Starting grant 637683).
+His inaugural lecture summarizes the essence of his research agenda, arguing for a Numeracy 2.0.
+Daniel's research is supported by the Netherlands Organisation for Scientific Research (NWO, Vidi project 016.145.395) and the European Research Council (ERC Starting grant 637683).
 You can find the work of the whole research team on the FickleFormulas project website.

 Daniel Mügge also leads the workpackage "Banking Crisis and Financial Sustainability" in the Horizon2020 project ENLIGHTEN: European Legitimacy in Governing Through Hard Times (grant agreement 649456).
 In the past, he has published widely on the politics of financial regulation and accounting standards.